YubiKey 5 CSPN Series Specifics

 Feature Summary

 The Challenge-Response protocol is based on the HMAC-SHA-1 algorithm.
-The relying party sends a challenge to the YubiKey 5, and the device then responds with a hash of that challenge.
+The relying party sends a challenge to the YubiKey 5, and the device responds with a hash of that challenge.
 The secret key used in the HMAC-SHA-1 is pre-loaded by the user onto the YubiKey 5 during configuration.
 It is also possible to configure whether touching the sensor of the YubiKey 5 is required for each Challenge-Response request.
 The Challenge-Response protocol is used as a second factor in the authentication process.

 CSPN Approved Mode

-To operate the YubiKey 5 in a CSPN approved mode, the user must first be identified by a first factor authentication scheme (e.g. username/password).
-The details for such an authentication scheme go beyond the scope of this document however.
+Identify the user by a first factor authentication scheme.
+For example, username/password.
+The details for such an authentication scheme are beyond the scope of this document.

 Technical Configuration

 for requesting proof of user presence.
-The --access-code

-A code is now required for any operations that require access to the Challenge-Response credentials:
+A code is now required for any operations that require access to the Challenge-Response credentials

 ykman otp --access-code <value> delete [1|2]